 While 32 CFR establishes CMMC as a policy, 48 CFR integrates its requirements into the FAR system, which gives them practical applications for defense contractors.

-Now that the final 48 CFR rule has been handed off to OIRA for review, it could become official and render CMMC enforceable in contracts in fewer than 90 days.
-If you’re a government defense contractor or even a subcontractor and aren’t compliant with CMMC, the alarm bells should be going off.
+Now that the final 48 CFR rule has been published in the Federal Register, it could render CMMC enforceable in contracts as early as November 10, 2025.
+Now, If you’re a government defense contractor or even a subcontractor and aren’t compliant with CMMC, the alarm bells should be going off.

-Once the rule enters into effect, subcontractors will have to demonstrate compliance at the relevant CMMC levels to bid on or retain national defense contracts.
-Other government agencies that are not within the Defense Industrial Base (DIB) may also follow suit and adopt these provisions in the future.
+In just two months, contractors and subcontractors will need to demonstrate compliance at their relevant CMMC level in to to bid on or retain national defense contracts.
+Beyond that, other government agencies that are not within the Defense Industrial Base (DIB) may also follow suit and adopt these provisions in the future.

 What the Latest Rule Update Means for You